+A backyard waterfall brings a piece of a mountain stream right to your house.
 There is really no substitute for the relaxing sight and sound of water as it cascades and gurgles over rocks, gently making its way down stream to a quiet pool.
 The ripples and bubbles bounce the light in interesting directions, catching your eye and causing you to drift away into a quiet place where your worries can't follow.
 Add some

 low voltage lighting and the effect can be even more dramatic at night.
 Sounds pretty nice, huh?
 Well that place may be easier to get to than you think.